PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 He flashed an awkward glance towards Tom, but averted a connection.
 Besides, Tom could not allow herself to be distracted right now: she had to answer Kim.

-But let us switch to the perspective of this handsome, relaxed traveller.
+But let us switch to the perspective of this handsome, relaxed traveller, and see the world through his eyes.

-As he approached the two he thought: “How odd; a pair of urchins in rags.
-One of which with impeccable boots.”
+As he approached the two he thought: “How odd; a pair of young urchins in rags.
+One of which has impeccably tailored boots.
+How is that possble?”

 And, this traveller thought, how did they get to be holding Jack's cow?
 The hasty lad Jack had been trying to sell it for too much coin; he seemed desperate, but would not change his mind on the price.
 “I wonder?” he thought, on all counts.
+Nothing about the scruffy pair made sense.

-As he passed the scruffy pair, seeing Jack's cow and hearing: 'make your boots go fast', he was more than curious.
-On his months long journey there had been nothing interesting for leagues.

-Glancing at the one with the boots he could see it was a girl not a boy.
-She wore boys clothes that were too big for her, except for her adult male boots.
-Which looked tailored.
+As he passed them both, hearing: 'make your boots go fast', he glanced at the one with the boots.
+He could see it was a girl not a boy.
+She wore boys clothes that were too big for her, except for her adult male, impeccably fitting boots, which were obviously tailored.

-This was the point that he almost caught Tom’s eye.
 She noticed his glance, so he looked away, not wanting to intrude.
-He walked past them and put them to the back of his mind: onwards north.
+Continuing past them he put them to the back of his mind; onwards north.

-Using the remaining light, the long road north looked sparse.
+Using the remaining light the long road north looked sparse.
 Also he reckoned it was more bitterly cold, and he heard it was isolated further up.

 As he walked he created a new choice: including an option to stop, turn around and head back south from where he came.
-It had been an ambitious venture starting the previous spring.
-Perhaps his long journey north had reached it's conclusion; here at this spot?
+It had been an ambitious venture starting the previous spring; his long journey north had reached it's conclusion, here at this spot.

 He stopped.

 There was nothing in front of him.
 Behind him the two (with the cow) were arguing: he could hear them; the girl with the boots did not want to get lost in the forest, the boy with the cow wanted to get home; the girl said “The boots didn't work like that.”, the boy getting a little frustrated.
-Her final gambit: to plead caution, for fear of getting lost again.
+Her final gambit: to plead caution for her own sake, for fear of getting lost again.
 The boy seeming to be swayed.
 They stopped talking.

 Our well dressed, travelling man turned around.
 He could see the strange two with the cow.
 They had their backs to him, except the cow who faced him.